QuantEcon/lecture-jax/lectures/overborrowing.md

 ```{include} _admonition/gpu.md
 ```

-This lecture provides a JAX implementation of "Overborrowing and Systemic Externalities" (AER 2011) {cite:p}`Bianchi2011` by [Javier Bianchi](http://www.javierbianchi.com/).
+This lecture provides a JAX implementation of "Overborrowing and Systemic Externalities" {cite:p}`Bianchi2011` by [Javier Bianchi](http://www.javierbianchi.com/).

 In addition to what’s in Anaconda, this lecture will need the following libraries: